mareBine/My-Crypto-Exchange/README.md

 ## Running

+1. Pull repository and run `npm install`

-1. Install Angular CLI: `npm i -g @angular/cli`
+2. Install Angular CLI: `npm i -g @angular/cli`

-2. Install JSON Server: `npm i -g json-server`
+3. Install JSON Server: `npm i -g json-server`

-3. Run json server in project root folder: `json-server --watch db.json`
+4. Run json server in project root folder: `json-server --watch db.json`

-4. Run development server: `ng serve`.
+5. Run development server: `ng serve`.
 Navigate to `http://localhost:4200/` for app and `http://localhost:3000/` if you like to see json-server output.
 The app will automatically reload if you change any of the source files.

 ## Build